kengonakajima/mprpc/README.md

 It provides some simple RPC syntax similar to Socket.io .

-Usable for luvit and lua and MoaiSDK environment.
+Usable under luvit and MoaiSDK environment.

 Adder server/client for luvit